How to Host a Stress-Free Thanksgiving Potluck

 - One and a half pieces of dessert per person

-Check out these tips for calculating how much to cook for a crowd.
+Check out these tips for how much food to make for Thanksgiving.

 4. Send gentle reminders.